genome-spy/genome-spy/docs/index.md

 1. The [**core**](grammar/index.md) library implements the visualization grammar and rendering engine and can be embedded in web pages or applications.
 2. The [**app**](sample-collections/index.md) extends the core library with support for interactive analysis of large sample collections.
-It broadens the grammar by introducing a facet operator that repeats a visualization for multiple samples and provides interactions for filtering, sorting, and grouping the sample collections.
+It broadens the grammar by introducing a facet operator that repeats a visualization for multiple samples.
+The app also provides interactions for filtering, sorting, and grouping these samples.

 Check the [Getting Started](getting-started.md) page to get started with GenomeSpy and make your own tailored visualizations.